hackalog/hackalog.github.io/_posts/2020-01-20-virtualenvs.md

 * [pip-tools]
 * [pyenv]

-{% include pullquote.html quote="Like the mantra 'strong opinions, loosely held', except without the second part." %}
-As with everything in open source land, there's a lot of fighting that goes on about just which virtual environment manager is the right one to use.
+As with many topics in open source land, there's a lot of fighting that goes on about just which virtual environment manager is the right one to use.